-Group exercises, like yoga, Tai Chi or Feldenkrais, are fun and social ways to improve flexibility and balance, key to helping prevent falls in older adults.
-Some communities offer chair exercise classes, and others, water aerobics programs, which can appeal to seniors living with arthritis.
+Group exercises, like yoga, tai chi, or Feldenkrais, are fun and social ways to improve flexibility and balance, which are key to preventing falls in older adults.
+Some communities offer chair exercise classes, while others may offer water aerobics programs, which can appeal to seniors who are living with arthritis.

-The elder in your life may not be able to shoot baskets anymore, but Nintendo’s Wii interactive computer games, where you move your body instead of pressing buttons or using a joystick, offer a nice alternative.
-There are a variety of games the sports-minded senior can play, including bowling, tennis and golf and the aforementioned basketball.
+The senior in your life may not be able to shoot baskets anymore, but Nintendo’s Wii interactive console games, in which you move your body instead of pressing buttons or using a joystick, offer a nice alternative.
+There are a variety of games that the sports-minded seniors can play, including bowling, tennis, and golf, as well as the aforementioned basketball.

 3. Walking Clubs

-Walking around the community is an easy way for a senior to keep active, and when done with others it’s a good avenue to making friends.
-Some communities even arrange transportation so that club members can walk in a nearby park or walking path.
+Walking around the community is an easy way for a senior to keep active, and can be a good avenue to making friends.
+Some communities even arrange transportation so that club members can walk in a nearby park or on a walking path.

 4. Gardening Clubs

-Gardening is a super way to get outdoors and stay active and connected to others.
-Digging in the dirt and planting and weeding can help seniors relax and unwind; not only that, they get to reap the benefits of their labor: beautiful flowers or tasty veggies.
+Gardening is a superb way to go outside and stay active and connected to others.
+Digging in the dirt and planting and weeding can help seniors relax and unwind; not only that, but they also get to reap the benefits of their labor: beautiful flowers or tasty veggies.

 5. Book Clubs

-If the elder in your life is an avid reader, then chances are they’d love the opportunity to share their opinion about a book with others.
-Not only do book clubs support seniors in staying sharp, mentally alert and in touch with the world, they also have a huge social element.
+If the senior in your life is an avid reader, then chances are they’d love the opportunity to share their opinion about a book with others.
+Not only do book clubs support seniors’ efforts to stay sharp, mentally alert and in touch with the world, but they also have a huge social element.

 6. Life Story Exercises

-There may be no more meaningful activity for elders than capturing their own unique life story, either in written form or by gathering their photos and mementos together in a scrapbook -- not only do they preserve a slice of history, they get the chance to reflect on their own life experiences.
+There may be no activity for elders that’s more meaningful than capturing their own unique life story, either in written form or by gathering their photos and mementos together in a scrapbook — not only do they preserve a slice of history, but they also get the chance to reflect on their own life experiences.

 7. Lectures and Continuing Ed Classes

-Expanding one’s knowledge base is a sure-fire way to keep mentally alert and engaged.
-To facilitate this, some communities provide on-site lectures or continuing ed classes while others arrange for residents to take advantage of the academic and cultural offerings of nearby colleges.
+Expanding one’s knowledge base is a surefire way to stay mentally alert and engaged.
+To facilitate this, some communities provide on-site lectures or continuing ed classes, while others arrange for residents to take advantage of the academic and cultural offerings of nearby colleges.